MariusLang/node-red-contrib-feiertage/README.md

 The Node Red **Feiertage** node is the ultimative node to get informations about german, austrian and swiss holidays.

-Is there any holiday missing?
+Are there any holidays missing?
 Write an issue!
-I'm going to add this holiday for you.
+I'm going to add these holidays for you.

 This node contains all german, austrian and swiss holidays.
 To get the perfect node for your country read the point below.